Skip to main content

 Vercel AI SDK Integration

-This guide demonstrates how to build a fully functional AI-powered browser automation application using Browserless.io, Vercel AI SDK, and Next.js.
-The application allows AI agents to control browsers through natural language instructions, enabling tasks like web scraping, form filling, and content extraction.
+This guide demonstrates a starter AI-powered browser automation application using Browserless, the Vercel AI SDK, and Next.js.
+The example shows how an agent can control a browser through natural language instructions for tasks like web scraping, form filling, and content extraction.

 Introduction